DRM Company Denuvo Forgets To Secure Its Server, Leaks Two Years Of Emails

 I do wonder if the leaks include any kind of technical info or code related to their system.
 If that happened it would be far worse than a bunch of emails.

 Only Pirates sending angry emails?
-(Score:2)
+(Score:3)

 Sorry, but the customers I have are angry at DRM.
 They own 30 room Yachts that when they update the Firmware on their Kaleidescape it upgrades to HDCP 1.4 and BREAKS the whole system because their TV sets that are sealed and built in are NOT HDCP 1.4 compatible.